jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 At the conclusion of this lab you will be able to manage, edit, and list system processes in systemd--helping you to master the concepts of systemd.

+__Instructions:__ Make a folder in your Github repo named Week-13, create a file called ReadMe.md.
+In this file you will make a header H2 (## in markdown) for each question and will post a screenshot of the commmand and output that each question requires.

 1) Change the default grub settings in Ubuntu add a background image (preferably dark) and remove or disable the ```quiet splash``` option) make sure to execute  ```update-grub``` before rebooting or changes won't be written.
 1) Use the ```systemd-analyze``` tools to print out the most recent boot time for your system
 1) Install MariaDB server, ```sudo dnf install mariadb```.
-1) Use the command ```systemctl status <servicename>``` after MaraiDB is installed to display its current status, then enable the service via ```systemctl```, and then start the service.
+    a) Use the command ```systemctl status <servicename>``` after MaraiDB is installed to display its current status, then enable the service via ```systemctl```, and then start the service.
 Now reboot your system.
-1) With the MariaDB enabled, use the ```systemd-analyze``` tools to print out the most recent boot time for your system again and compare if adding this service increased boot times.
+1) With MariaDB enabled, use the ```systemd-analyze``` tools to print out the most recent boot time for your system again and compare if adding this service increased boot times.
 1) Use ```systemd-analyze blame``` to collect start times of each element after installing and enabling the MariaDB service
 1) Using the exmaple in the book - generate a chart of the systemd-analyze blame output of startup times
 1) Use systemctl to enable and start the httpd.service